pvvx/ATC_MiThermometer/README.md

 Version 1.7 or 2.0 is determined at first run by reading the HW line written in Flash.
 Display matrices or controllers are different for all versions, except B1.7 = B2.0.
 To eliminate the confusion created by Xiaomi with identical HW numbers, the internal number B1.1 is used for [new B1.6 versions](https://github.com/pvvx/ATC_MiThermometer/issues/664) in the alternative firmware.

+Currently, of all LYWSD03MMC hardware versions, only B1.4, B1.7, B1.9, and B2.0 are considered normal.
+Versions B1.5 and B1.6 are defective, with a non-standard display controller and increased power consumption.
+The ability to turn off the display with a significant reduction in power consumption is only possible on version B1.9.
+The remaining variants do not have sleep commands for the display controller.

+LYWSD03MMC is no longer recommended for purchase due to low display contrast and the increasing number of defective Xiaomi hygrometers on sale.

 #### Building the firmware